 MHE always seeks to find innovative ways of raising awareness, promoting positive mental health and advocating for the rights of people living with mental ill health.
-This year, we produced even more advocacy videos and infographics, organised live webinars, continued with our podcast series 'Empowering followers on Twitter 1,600 followers on Instagram 860 connections on LinkedIn newsletters and digests press releases publications advocacy videos webinars events video views increase in social media followers

-Minds' and launched second successful collaboration with Monki.
+This year, we produced even more advocacy videos and infographics, organised live webinars, continued with our podcast series 'Empowering Minds' and launched a second successful collaboration with Monki.
+We ran the Brussels 20k half-marathon to raise funds for better mental health in Europe.
 MHE's 'Each of Us' campaign continued its spread in 2019.
 This year, we gained considerable visibility on social media.
 The proof is in the pudding - see our communications in numbers.